google/visualblocks/custom_nodes/README.md

    have the flexibility to dynamically update the preview panel UI by utilizing the inputs data received in the `runWithInputs` method.
-It is worth noting that certain nodes, specifically those dedicated to data processing, may not hava a preview panel UI.
+It is worth noting that certain nodes, specifically those dedicated to data processing, may not have a preview panel UI.

    <img src="./screenshots/preview_panel.png" width="919" />